My The First Occult Tarot Is Nearing Completion

 The First Occult Tarot, is a my Tarot creation based on an essay published in 1781, in Court de Gébelin’s eighth volume of his occult encyclopedia, Monde primitif.
 Not on the first article by Court de Gébelin, but on the second article, written by his contributor the comte de Mellet, whose article I believe offers a more complete interpretation of the Tarot.
 I feel that his interpretations of the cards are closer to the way that these images would have been viewed in the Renaissance.
 He clearly sees that each of the three groups of seven trumps has a distinct character, different from the other groups, and his overall interpretation is well founded in Hermetic philosophy.

-At this time, I have completed all of the cards and I am still working on the book which is being edited by my translator David Vine.
+At this time, I have completed all of the cards and the book which is was edited by my translator David Vine.
 For this article I want to focus on how I visualized the cards in the minor suits.
 I have based them as much as possible on the comte de Mellet’s descriptions.
 His discussion of the imagery and list of meanings for the pips and court cards, however, is random and incomplete.
 Where he has neglected to supply meanings, I have completed my list by researching traditional 18th– and 19th-century explanations associated with playing card divination, as found in L’art de tirer les cartes, “The Art of Reading Cards,” published in 1843 by Joahannès Trismégiste, an author who was either influenced by de Mellet or who was working from the same model.
 I was also able to gain insights by examining the imagery on the Besançon Tarot and Aluette playing cards, the decks on which de Mellet based his observations.
 The imagery on my pips is greatly based on the Aluette cards, especially the cards in that deck which display characters other than the suits symbols, and that may be imply divinatory meanings.

 In his 1781 article, the comte de Mellet wrote that he derived the meanings for the cards of the minor suits from card readers who were using the regular four-suit playing card deck with French suit symbols.
 To apply their card meanings to the Tarot, which uses Italian suits symbols, he equated Clubs to Coins, Hearts to Cups, Swords to Spades, and Diamonds to Batons.
 This is the same system of correlation that is found in Père C. F. Menestrier’s essay on playing cards, published in 1704.
 Menestrier was a French priest who has been called “the father of playing card research.”
 His correlations differ from most modern ones in that he pairs Diamonds with Coins, and Clubs with Batons, but his system became the accepted norm in 18th-century France, when de Mellet was writing.
 Perhaps the Club symbol was thought to relate to the four-petaled flower on the Italian Coins, and the pattern of overlapping Batons on the Italian cards suggested the Diamond shape.
 Tarot historian Ron Decker speculates that the meanings that French card readers employed were derived from those current among Italian readers using the Italian suits in the first place.
 So, I have also researched traditional Italian card interpretations in elaborating the method of reading this deck.